nosferatu500/textract-lite/README.md

 * All extracted text is passed through a cleansing step that normalizes typographic quotes, ellipses and long hyphens, collapses runs of whitespace, and decodes XML entities.

 ## Development

+The build targets ES2025 and the package is ESM only.
+Tests run straight from the TypeScript source using Node's built-in type stripping, so there is no transpiling test loader to configure.

 ```
 npm install